Mixing console: Sound quality

 Both digital and analog mixers rely on analog microphone preamplifiers, a high-gain circuit that increases the low signal level from a microphone to a level that is better matched to the console's internal operating level.

 In a digital mixer, the microphone preamplifier is followed by an analog-to-digital converter.
 Ideally, this process is carefully engineered to deal gracefully with overloading and clipping while delivering an accurate digital stream.
 Overloading during further processing and mixing of digital streams can be avoided by using floating-point arithmetic.
 Intermediate processing in older systems using fixed-point arithmetic and final output in all digital systems must be controlled to avoid saturation.

-Analog mixers, too, must deal gracefully with overloading and clipping at the microphone preamplifier and as well as avoiding overloading of mix buses.
+Analog mixers, too, must deal gracefully with overloading and clipping at the microphone preamplifier, as well as avoiding overloading of mix buses.
 Noise is present at all stages of an analog mixer, though good gain stage management and turning unused channels down to zero minimizes its audibility.
 Digital circuitry is generally more resistant to outside interference from radio transmitters such as walkie-talkies and cell phones.

 Many electronic design elements combine to affect perceived sound quality, making the global "analog mixer vs. digital mixer" question difficult to answer.
 Experienced live sound professionals agree that the selection and quality of the microphones and loudspeakers (with their innate higher potential for creating distortion) are a much greater source of coloration of sound than the choice of mixer.
 The mixing style and experience of the person mixing may be more important than the make and model of audio console.
-Analog and digital mixers both have been associated with high-quality concert performances and studio recordings.
+Analog and digital mixers have both been associated with high-quality concert performances and studio recordings.

 Remote control

-Since the option first appeared associated with analog mixing the 1990s as wired remote controls for certain digital processes such as monitor wedge equalization and parameter changes in outboard reverb devices, the concept has expanded until wired and wireless remote controls are being seen in relation to entire digital mixing platforms.
+Since the option first appeared associated with analog mixing in the 1990s as wired remote controls for certain digital processes, such as monitor wedge equalization and parameter changes in outboard reverb devices, the concept has expanded until wired and wireless remote controls are being seen in relation to entire digital mixing platforms.
 It is possible to set up a sound system and mix via laptop, touchscreen or tablet.
 Computer networks can connect digital system elements for expanded monitoring and control, allowing the system technician to make adjustments to distant devices during the performance.
-The use of remote control technology can reduce the amount of venue space used for the front-of-house mixing console, and recover space for audience seating.
+The use of remote control technology can reduce the amount of venue space used for the front-of-house mixing console and recover space for audience seating.